emqx/neuron-docs/en_US/usage/admin/log-management.md

 ## zlog.conf

-Explanation of log configuration file.
+Explanation of the log configuration file.
+In addition, there is also dev.conf, which is used for development debugging, printing logs and outputting them to the terminal.
+When launching neuron, add `--log` parameter to call dev.conf.

 ```bash
 [global]